Skip to content

 Name Type Description

-Initialize the server with a FastAPI app (optional) and a GraphRegistry instance (optional).
+Initialize the server with a FastAPI app and a populated graph registry.

 Parameters: